MadibaGroup/2024-zkFBA/K Drafts/Future_optimization.md

 ## What NOT to re-derive

-Do not re-estimate proof size by counting elements on paper again, that was tried twice earlier in this project and was wrong both times (missed that `OpenEval::Plain` carries 2 field elements not 1, and missed the range proof groups entirely).
+Do not re-estimate proof size by counting elements on paper again, tried earlier and was wrong both times (missed that `OpenEval::Plain` carries 2 field elements not 1, and missed the range proof groups entirely).
 The `main.rs` block that prints `PROOF SIZE` walks the actual `BatchCheckProof` structs and is the source of truth; if the